Clastify logo

 Continuous spectra and line spectra

-A hot low-pressure gas produces an emission line spectrum, with bright lines at particular wavelengths on a dark background.
-Put a cooler low-pressure gas in front of a continuous source and it produces an absorption line spectrum, a continuous spectrum crossed by dark lines at particular wavelengths.
+A hot low-pressure gas produces an emission line spectrum.
+This is a spectrum with bright lines at particular wavelengths on a dark background.
+If a cooler low-pressure gas sits in front of a continuous source, it produces an absorption line spectrum, a continuous spectrum crossed by dark lines at particular wavelengths.

 Image

-The key word is “particular”.
+The key word here is “particular”.
 A low-pressure gas does not emit or absorb every possible wavelength.
-It emits and absorbs only certain wavelengths, and the pattern depends on the atom.
-This is evidence that atoms can have only certain allowed internal energies.
+It only emits and absorbs certain wavelengths, and the pattern depends on the atom.
+That gives evidence that atoms can have only certain allowed internal energies.

 Why line spectra imply discrete energy levels

 An energy level is an allowed value of the total energy of an atom.
-A discrete quantity can take only separated values, rather than any value in a continuous range.
+A discrete quantity can take only separated values, not any value in a continuous range.

 If atomic energies were continuous, an atom could change energy by any amount, so the spectrum would be continuous.
-Line spectra show the opposite: only selected energy changes occur.
+Line spectra show something different: only selected energy changes happen.
 The dark lines in an absorption spectrum and the bright lines in an emission spectrum line up because both processes involve the same allowed energy gaps, just in opposite directions.

 Photons and transitions

-A photon is a quantum of electromagnetic radiation with a definite amount of energy.
-A quantum is a discrete packet of a physical quantity, not an amount that can be divided up arbitrarily.
+A photon is one quantum of electromagnetic radiation, carrying a definite amount of energy.
+A quantum is a discrete packet of a physical quantity, not an amount that can be divided arbitrarily.

 An atomic transition happens when an atom changes from one allowed energy level to another.
-If the atom drops from a higher energy level to a lower one, it emits a photon.
-If it goes from a lower energy level to a higher one, it absorbs a photon.
+If the atom moves from a higher energy level to a lower one, it emits a photon.
+If it moves from a lower energy level to a higher one, it absorbs a photon.

 Image

-A better physics description is that the atom changes energy, rather than just saying “the electron changes energy”.
+Physically, it is more accurate to say the atom changes energy, rather than just “the electron changes energy”.
 In hydrogen, the atom is a proton–electron system; the energy level belongs to the whole bound system.

 Absorption followed by re-emission

-For absorption to occur, the incoming photon must have exactly the right energy to match an allowed energy gap.
-The atom is then left in a higher-energy state.
-Later, it may return to a lower level and emit a photon.
+During absorption, the incoming photon must have exactly the right energy to match an allowed energy gap.
+The atom is then in a higher-energy state.
+Later, it may drop back to a lower level and emit a photon.
 That emitted photon does not have to travel in the original direction, which is why absorption lines look dark when viewed along the original beam.

 Energy carried by one photon

-A photon’s energy is proportional to its frequency:
+A photon carries energy in proportion to its frequency:

 Using wavelength